 As positions become available I will post them here.
 I also welcome general inquiries and may be able to find alternative funding sources for exceptional candidates.
 Take a close look at our research directions and what other people in the lab are doing to make sure what we do is consistent with your interests.
 If you think you may be a good fit, email me a short letter describing your experiences and research interests, along with your CV.

 At the post-doctoral level, I am especially interested in supervising people with strong quantitative interests.
-I expect to hire another post-doc in the next year to work on a number of quantitative applications to examine questions related to population and quantitative ecology.
-If you think the lab is a good fit, send me an email describing your interests along with a CV and we can find a time to chat.
+I post announcements when hiring but also glad to chat about opportunities to apply for fellowships.
+If you think the lab is a good fit, send me an email describing your interests along with a CV and we can find a time to talk.

 dxm84 (at) psu.edu Penn State University Department of Ecosystem Science and Management 411 Forest Resources Building University Park, PA 16802